-There were no results above the CTR Criterion for dissolved copper in the receiving water samples collected during the 2014/15 monitoring year.
-Elevated levels of dissolved copper were observed in major outfall discharges at MO-SPA (Events 1 and 2), MO-OJA (Events 1 and 4), MO-OXN (Event 2), MO-VEN (Event 2), MO-MEI (Event 4) and MO-CAM (Event 6).
+There were no results above the CTR Criterion for dissolved copper in the receiving water samples collected during the 2015/16 monitoring year.
+Elevated levels of dissolved copper were observed in major outfall discharges during Event 1 (wet weather) at MO-SPA, MO-OXN, and MO-FIL.

 Based on the "cause or contribute" methodology, copper from urban outfalls was not determined to persistently cause or contribute to WQS exceedances because results for copper were not observed above the CTR criterion in receiving waters (i.e., measured at the receiving water stations).
-There is no evidence to conclude that copper in urban runoff appreciably impacted receiving water beneficial uses during the 2014/15 monitoring season.
+There is no evidence to conclude that copper in urban runoff appreciably impacted receiving water beneficial uses during the 2015/16 monitoring season.